 Fishing production data collected from the Gladstone area (Grid S30) was used as the primary data source for the commercial fishing indicator.

 The total value of commercial fishing was estimated based on catch data by fishing method derived from the QFish database and the average prices for each species group (fish, prawns and crabs) derived from the most recent Australian fisheries and aquaculture statistics report.

 The three fisheries sector scores were weighted by their relative contribution to Gross Value Production.

 The economic stimulus indicator group consisted of two indicators: employment and socio-economic status.

 The score for employment measures the unemployment rate for the Gladstone Local Government Area compared to unemployment rates in all Queensland Local Government Areas.
-This comparison used the most recent Australian Bureau of Statistics data available, which was for the 2019 March quarter.
+This comparison used the most recent Australian Bureau of Statistics data available, which were for the 2021 December quarter.

 The economic value (recreation) indicator group was assessed through four indicators, land-based recreation, recreational fishing, beach recreation and water-based recreation (non-fishing).
 The score for this indicator is based on the mean satisfaction rating by those who undertook the activity and the economic value of the recreational trips.